-Massive floods have swept through Bangladesh, Nepal, and India and thrown five million children into crisis.
+Massive floods have swept through Bangladesh, Nepal, and India and thrown nine million children into crisis.
 UNICEF is helping them survive and recover but we need your help and every day counts.
 Please don’t wait - help us reach these children today.

 Intense monsoonal rains have inundated villages, claimed the lives of 93 children, and washed away everything children need to stay safe and healthy.